 It helped me build my confidence in how I can become successful in whatever path I choose in the STEM fields.” —Maria Andrade ’23

 Maria Andrade ’23, for one, feared that remote participation (forced by COVID-19) would hinder relationship-building and prevent her from finding a support group like the one Bailey describes.
 “That was far from the truth,” she says.
 “The reality was that the community I established with the instructors and my peers was unmatched.
 I had never been in an environment where everyone shared the aspirations I have and my fiery passion for STEM.”

 She gained knowledge about previously unfamiliar concepts in chemistry, biology and statistics, and about numerous career options.
 “By far, though,” she says, “I believe the most important part of the Incubator program was how it helped me build my confidence in how I can become successful in whatever path I choose in the STEM fields.”

-Durr had taught almost all of the 18 students in his “Chemical Principles” course last spring, and says he noticed a marked increase in confidence during a virtual reunion they held on Sept.
+Durr had taught almost all of the 18 students in his “Chemical Principles” course last spring and says he noticed a marked increase in confidence during a virtual reunion they held on Sept.
 19. “Seeing how self-assured they had become, observing the camaraderie and support they had for each other—it was remarkable,” he notes.
 “I think it really transformed who they think they can be.”

 That kind of growth is exactly why Edwards started the program.
 “I had great mentors who taught me what it means to be a good scientist and how to build a team,” he says.
-“As someone who benefited so much from that guidance, I think it is important provide to lasting support for those who come after me.
+“As someone who benefited so much from that guidance, I think it is important to provide lasting support for those who come after me.
 This program is a way of paying it forward.”